-Quickly and easily create a quiz-style educational game in the new Gynzy Game Show.
-Back by popular demand, Gynzy Game Show has been made even more user friendly and has more options, like being able to add an image or video to a question or answer.
-Discover the possibilities of this multipurpose tool!
+Quickly and easily create a quiz-style educational game with the Gynzy Game Show!
+Back by popular demand, Gynzy Game Show has been made even more user-friendly and has more options, like being able to add an image or video to a question or answer.

 What is a Gynzy Game Show?